Legoless/Alpha/README.md

 # FLEX
 FLEX (Flipboard Explorer) is a set of in-app debugging and exploration tools for iOS development.
 When presented, FLEX shows a toolbar that lives in a window above your application.
 From this toolbar, you can view and modify nearly every piece of state in your running application.

-This is an unofficial fork from the amazing Flipboard guys.
-It is a big rewrite of FLEX architecture, making it very extendable.
+**This is an unofficial fork from the amazing Flipboard guys.
+It is a big rewrite of FLEX architecture, making it completely extensible.**

+It builds on top of original FLEX by adding many functionalities:

+- Push Notification logging (independent of provider)
+- Console logging
+- Network logging (based on PonyDebugger)

 ![View Hierarchy Exploration](http://engineering.flipboard.com/assets/flex/basic-view-exploration.gif)